GabeScott/standard-works-vault/General Conference/1994 April - God Is at the Helm.md

 # God Is at the Helm

-*By Gordon B. Hinckley - First Counselor in the First Presidency*
+By President Gordon B. Hinckley - *First Counselor in the First Presidency*

 *Given in the April session of the 1994 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1994/04/god-is-at-the-helm?lang=eng)

-Faith of our fathers, holy faith,
+>Faith of our fathers, holy faith,

-We will be true to thee till death!
+>We will be true to thee till death!

-(Hymns, 1985, no. 84)
+>

 I’m grateful for the singing of those words by the choir earlier in the meeting.
 My beloved brethren, this has been a wonderful meeting in which the inspiration of the Lord has been made manifest.
 I sense keenly the responsibility of speaking to you.
 I feel my own inadequacy and seek the strengthening, inspiring Spirit of the Lord to guide me.